 Most common brands do have it, like Keli’s (pictured above).

 There are some that don’t, but you may have to hunt to find them.
 Organic sugar is also made without using bone char, which you may find as well.

-The only way to tell if a specific brand is vegan or not is to contact the manufacturer itself.
+The only way to tell if a specific brand uses vegan sugar or not is to contact the manufacturer itself.

 Making Your Own Vegan Teriyaki Sauce is Easy

 Personally, I just make my own, it’s not hard and works out to be a bit cheaper as well.